v8/v8.dev/src/blog/understanding-ecma-part-2.md

 o2.sneaky; // will return 50
 ```

 It really works!
-We were able to predict the feature based on what we read in the spec.
+We were able to predict the behavior of this code snippet based on what we read in the spec.

 ## Accessing properties - why does it invoke `[[Get]]`?

-But where does the spec say that the `[[Get]]` we were looking at will get invoked when accessing a property like `o2.foo` or `o2.sneaky`?
+But where does the spec say that the Object internal method `[[Get]]` will get invoked when accessing a property like `o2.foo` or `o2.sneaky`?
 Surely that has to be defined somewhere.
 Don't take my word for it!

 Searching for places where `[[Get]]` is called we find an abstract operation `GetValue` which operates on References.
-Reference is a specification type, consisting of a base value (in this case, an Object), the reference name (in this case, a String), and a strict flag (bool).
+Reference is a specification type, consisting of a base value (in this case, an Object), the reference name (in this case, a String), and a strict mode flag (bool).

 ### Side track: References